openziti/ziti/doc/003-local-deploy.md

 # Overview

-This local deployment README guides you to set up a running Ziti stack that is built from source in this repo without any downloads, containers, scripts, or magic.
+This local deployment README guides you to set up a running local Ziti stack.
 If you have not already built the apps in this repo you may go back to [the previous tutorial about getting set up for local development](./002-local-dev.md) for build instructions.
 The remainder of the tutorial will assume you have installed all the apps so they can be found in your shell's executable search `PATH`.

 You will configure and run:

-- `ziti-controller` with the provided demo PKI in `./etc`
+- `ziti-controller` with the provided demo certificate authority in `./etc/ca`
-- `ziti-router` as an edge router with a new identity
+- `ziti-router` as an edge router

 ## A Note About Windows

 These commands require a running BASH shell.
 Windows users will need to use WSL, [cygwin](https://www.cygwin.com/), a Linux virtual machine, or some other environment that supports BASH.
 The easiest thing might just be to use the shell that comes with [git bashfor windows](https://gitforwindows.org/).
 WSL is maturing more and more: [Mintty and WSL](https://github.com/mintty/wsltty).

-Also note that commands for `ziti`, `ziti-controller`, and `ziti-router` may need to have the `.exe` suffix appended to the examples.
+Also note that commands for `ziti`, `ziti-controller`, and `ziti-router` may need to have the `.exe` suffix appended to the example commands.

 ## Initialize the Environment